jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://gfycat.com/ifr/SaltyInformalIcelandicsheepdog" target="_blank" class="button small">Reader</a>

-_Keeping an Industrial Age work culture means our jobs are getting more bullshit every year.
-This was annoying during our workdays, now it means our society is struggling to deal with COVID-19.
+_Keeping the Industrial Age work culture alive means our jobs are getting more bullshit every year.
+But bullshit jobs are a needless waste.
+We're just at the start of the Internet Age economy, and there's so much work to be done.
+But we need to adopt a new culture first.
 Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)_

 ## Our Old Health Care System